hikari-crescent/book/src/basics/first_command.md

 #                The type of the argument
 #
 # The argument name and argument type
-# are seperated with a colon.
+# are separated with a colon.
 ```

 ## Adding Options